MAKING BETTER CHOICES

 Being health conscious and making better choices in the “google it” age seems like it should be a breeze.
 We have endless resources and information in the palm of our hands (when we’re not aimlessly scrolling through instagram), but at a time where there is as much noise as there are choices in the “health food” aisle, we don’t blame you for feeling overwhelmed or let down.

-Natural Flavours - Natural flavors are complex mixtures created by specially trained food chemists known as flavorists.
-In addition to their original flavor source, these mixtures can contain more than 100 different chemicals, including preservatives, solvents and other substances.
+Natural Flavours - Natural flavours are complex mixtures created by specially trained food chemists known as flavourists.
+In addition to their original flavour source, these mixtures can contain more than 100 different chemicals, including preservatives, solvents, and other substances.
 These are defined as "incidental additives."

 However, food manufacturers aren't required to disclose whether these additives come from natural or synthetic sources.
-As long as the original flavoring source comes from plant or animal material, it is classified as a natural flavor.
+As long as the original flavouring source comes from plant or animal material, it is classified as a 'natural flavour'.

-What's more, because the term "natural" has no official definition, flavors sourced from genetically modified crops can also be labeled as natural.
+What's more, because the term "natural" has no official definition, flavours sourced from genetically modified crops can also be labeled as 'natural'.

-The moral of this story is, flip the pack and read the ingredients list, if it doesn’t match up to the claims & your beliefs or has tons of unnecessary or un-natural fillers, stick it back on the shelf and look for something with a minimal whole food ingredients list (hint; Blue Dinosaur Bars!)
+The moral of this story is, flip the pack and read the ingredients list, if it doesn’t match up to the claims & your beliefs or has tonnes of unnecessary or unnatural fillers, stick it back on the shelf and look for something with a minimal whole food ingredients list (hint; Blue Dinosaur Bars!)